Shane Paltridge: Early life

 In 1927 Paltridge began working for the National Bank of Australasia (NBA) in Sydney.
 His parents separated the following year and he returned to Perth with his mother and sister, living at the Broken Hill Hotel in Victoria Park that was managed by his uncle by marriage.
 Paltridge continued to work for the NBA until 1936, when he took over as manager and licensee of the hotel, a "large and busy working man's pub".
 His aunt had inherited the lease in 1931 following her husband's death.

-Paltridge enlisted in the Royal Australian Air Force (RAAF) in February 1940, but failed flying training.
-He was subsequently assigned as a stores clerk, but was discharged in December 1941 and joined the Australian Imperial Force (AIF) in February 1942.
+Paltridge enlisted in the Royal Australian Air Force in February 1940, but failed flying training.
+He was subsequently assigned as a stores clerk, but was discharged in December 1941 and joined the Australian Imperial Force in February 1942.
 He saw overseas service as a gunner in the 2/7th Field Regiment, sailing to Morotai in April 1945 and serving in the Battle of Tarakan the following month.
 Paltridge returned to Australia in September 1945 following his mother's death.
 He subsequently resumed his management of the hotel.

 Politics

 Early involvement

 In 1946, Paltridge became a founding member of the Victoria Park branch of the Liberal Party.
 He was elected to the party's state executive in 1947.
-He "contributed substantially to local causes and to party funds" and in 1949 was involved in the rebranding of the party as the Liberal and Country League of Western Australia (LCL), an attempt to absorb the Country Party.
+He "contributed substantially to local causes and to party funds" and in 1949 was involved in the rebranding of the party as the Liberal and Country League of Western Australia, an attempt to absorb the Country Party.
 He was the campaign manager for Bill Grayden in the seat of Swan at the 1949 federal election.